 - 1. Check the chain tension.
 Shorten the chain when needed.
-The chain may have to be shortened within the first 200 hours of operation (see the chain shortening instructions in the manual). - The chain tension bar should operate at an angle between 0 (horizontal) and 5 degrees. - Spirals with spring tensioner Check the spring compression.
-The compressed spring should measure between 400 and 500mm. - Spirals with air operated tensioner Check the tensioner air pressure.
+The chain may have to be shortened within the first 200 hours of operation (see the chain shortening instructions in the manual). - The chain tension bar should operate at an angle between 0° and 6°.
+The chain needs to be shortened when the tension bar is at or below 0° (horizontal). - Spirals with spring tensioner Check the spring compression.
+The compressed spring should measure 140 mm.
+The tensioner flag should operate between the red and the green markers. - Spirals with air operated tensioner Check the tensioner air pressure.
 For the forward direction (up) the pressure should be set at 15 PSI, and the reverse direction (down) at 20 PSI.
 Larger units may need higher pressure to achieve proper tension consult your owners manual. - 2.
 Check the transition rollers and holders.
 All rollers should turn freely and be adjusted to the correct height for smooth transitions.
 All hardware should be tight. - 3.
 Check speed matching.
 The in-feed, spiral and out-feed conveyors must be running at the same speed. - 4.
 Check the guide rails for proper position.
 All hardware should be tight.